Para District: History

 The northern part of Para is one of the oldest cultivated areas of Suriname, and has been home to sugar and tobacco plantation since the 17th century which were mainly located along the Suriname River and the Para Creek.
 The southern part of the district contained wood plantations, and is still in use by logging companies.
 In 1968, the District was established, and named after the Para Creek.
 In 1983, the District was quadrupled in size.

 The district used to be accessible only by boat.
 The discovery of gold in Brokopondo and Sipaliwini lead to the construction of the Lawa Railway and growth of the villages next to the railway line.
 The railway line was decommissioned in 1986.

 During World War II American troops were stationed in Suriname.
 The existing airport at Zorg en Hoop was insufficient, and the airstrip at Zanderij, was upgraded to a major airport.
 In 1936, a road, currently named Indira Gandhiweg, had been built parallel to the railway line to connect Paramaribo with Onverwacht, which was extended to the airport.
-In the 1960s, the Afobakaweg was constructed to provide access to the south of the country.
+In the 1960s, the Avobakaweg was constructed to provide access to the south of the country.

 The ruins of the city of Jodensavanne are in Para district.
 Jews fleeing the Spanish Inquisition established Jodensavanne in the 17th century, but it was destroyed in 1832 by a fire.
 Jodensavanne was an internment camp for suspected Nazi supporters from the Dutch East Indies during the Second World War.

 Para is home to several indigenous villages from the Carib and Arawak tribes.